havanagrawal/c2c2017/Session07/README.md

 **Tips:**
 Instead of compiling each file separately, you can compile all of them with `javac *.java`

 2. In the directory [linkedlist/problems](linkedlist/problems), there is an interface `ILinkedList.java`, and a class `Node.java`.
 Your job is to implement the interface, by making a class called `LinkedListImpl.java`, and filling out the definition of the Node class as well.
-Ensure that you handle every possible case for every possible operation, such as empty lists, single element lists, and so on.
-Use the class `LinkedListImplDriver.java` to test whether your code is correct or not
+Ensure that you handle every possible case for every possible operation, such as empty lists, single element lists, and so on. **Write your own driver class to test your implementation**

+**Tips:**
+1. Write the class one step (function) at a time, leaving all the others empty, and ensuring every function you write works with all edge cases.
+Do not fill out all the functions at your first go, because it will get difficult to debug if something is not working.
+2. After you're done, look through the functions and check if you have copy pasted code from one function to another.
+Check if you have similar logic in more than two functions.
+Can you re-use other functions from the same class to reduce duplication?
+3. When in doubt, use the [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) approach.
+When still in doubt, email me :)